GrafSoul/vscode-plugins/README.md

-# VS Code | List Plugins & Snippets
+# VS Code | List Keyboard Shortcuts, Plugins & Snippets

 [VSCode] is a popular code editor for HTML, CSS, SCSS, JS and other programming languages.
 Using plugins the editor can be turned into a powerful environment for developing applications and websites.